unification-com/mainchain/docs/join-testnet.md

 ## Minimum Gas

 In order to protect your full node from spam transactions, it is good practice to set the `minimum-gas-prices` value in `$HOME/.und_mainchain/config/app.toml`.
-This should be set as a decimal value, and the recommended value for **TestNet** is currently `0.25nund`.
+This should be set as a decimal value, and the recommended value for **TestNet** is currently `0.025nund` to `0.25nund`.

 ## Running your node